sherzod-hakimov/ru-ua-news-discourse-twitter/README.md

 ## Dataset

-The dataset can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.8043459).
+The dataset can be downloaded from [Zenodo](https://zenodo.org/records/10563101).

-The dataset includes 1,524,832 tweets for 60 languages.
+### Dataset details
+The dataset includes 1,524,826 tweets for 60 languages.
+306,295 tweets include images and thus the `image_tags` is be populated with the classified concepts based on [Recognize Anything Plus Model (RAM++)](https://github.com/xinyu1205/recognize-anything/), and it is an empty list in case the tweet does not include an image.

 Each entry in the dataset is a single JSON line and has the following entries:

 ```
 {